Azure-Framework/AChat/README.md

 }
 ```

-When enabled, AChat also exposes a local state bag value that other resources can check:
+When enabled, other resources can check:

 ```lua
 LocalPlayer.state.achatInputOpen
 ```

+---

 ## GIF Provider

 AChat supports Giphy and Tenor.

-Config section:

 ```lua
 Config.Integrations = {